 Something I should have mentioned earlier, actually, is the Thrive team’s ability to provide exceptional support, updates, and fixes for its software and customers.

-You can't fault this company at all in that respect, and that's another HUGE reason why I love using Thrive products in my business.
+I can’t fault this company at all in that respect, and that’s another HUGE reason why I love using Thrive Theme’s products in my business.

 They understand their customers more than any other WordPress software company I’ve come across, so far…

-I was excited when I first discovered Thrive Content Builder back in 2015, and I'm still very much excited about Thrive Architect today.
-I'm looking forward to seeing what the Thrive Team will do next to this plugin, although we already have Thrive Theme Builder now.
+I was excited when I first discovered Thrive Content Builder back in 2015, and I’m still very much excited about Thrive Architect today in 2021.
+I’m looking forward to seeing what the Thrive Team will do next to this plugin, although we already have Thrive Theme Builder now.

-Thrive Architect has some tough competition ahead, especially today when there are so many other similar page builders to explore as alternatives.
+Thrive Architect has some tough competition ahead, especially whilst there are so many other similar page builders to explore as alternatives.

 Let’s see now, we have Elementor and Divi, both of which are fantastic tools, but these tools now offer more features and flexibility.

 Elementor is a close rival to Thrive Architect, except it is used by 3 million users.

 Divi is also a very powerful and popular theme builder and not just a page builder.
 The tool comes with a host of advanced features, hundreds of templates, and layout styles.

-That said, when it comes to ease of use, flexibility, the level of customization, the support, and documentation, for me Thrive Architect ticks all of the boxes.
+That said, when it comes to ease of use, flexibility, the level of customization, support, and documentation, for me Thrive Architect ticks all of the boxes.